poppingtonic/greenwald-30c3-keynote/transcript/transcript.md

 grotesque, no matter how extreme, no matter how lawless, with very little opposition that they perceive is enough to make them not want to do it.
-So there are activists who rationally conclude that it's not worth the price for me to pay in order to engage in that behaviour.
+So there are activists who rationally conclude that it's not worth the price for me to pay in order to engage in that behavior.
 That's why they continue to do it.
 But the paradox is that there are a lot of other people, I think even more people, who react in exactly the opposite way.